 Action overlays

 Taoti will provide IFES with the ability to create home page lightboxes with a background image and text overlay.
 The text will be entered via a WYSIWYG and will have the formatting options outlined above.
 A start and end date for the lightbox can be set by IFES.
 The transparency surrounding the lightbox will be pre-defined and cannot be changed by IFES.
+The creation of lightbox nodes will follow the workflow outlined above.

 The lightbox will appear on the user’s first visit to the site.
 The lightbox will not appear after the user takes the suggested action or after the user closes the lightbox (both of these actions will set a cookie on that user’s browser).
+If the user clears his/her browser cache, thus deleting the cookie, the lightbox will appear again on his/her next visit to the site.

 Dark Site Implementation